Connect with the Ethics Center

 Knowledge, Action & Reflection for the Next Generation of Social Justice Leaders

-- Sorensen Fellowship: the 2014 anthology of narratives is now in print: Rediscoveries: Reconciling Personal Narratives in Community Building [PDF].
+- Sorensen Fellowship: the 2015 anthology of narratives is now in print: Rediscoveries: Reconciling Personal Narratives in Community Building [PDF].
 Also: Read about the 2016 Sorensen Fellows.

 - "Advocacy for Policy Change" (LGLS 161b) students work with Massachusetts legislators and advocacy groups to reform and propose laws.
 Read more.

-- 'DEIS Impact: Looking back at the fourth annual Brandeis "festival of social justice" (Jan.
+- 'DEIS Impact: As we get ready for the 6th annual Brandeis "festival of social justice" (Jan.
 26 - Feb.
 5, 2017) look back at the 2016 festival – with photos, videos, summaries of events, and more...